 Ms. Tatiana Evdokimova, Economist, Joint Vienna Institute

-The COVID-19 resulted in a dramatic sudden stop of capital flows to emerging market economies.
+This webinar took stock of the nature of international capital flows during the pandemic and focused on the challenges ahead given the expectations of less expansionary monetary policy in advanced economies. Şebnem Kalemli-Özcan and Elina Ribakova started with giving an overview of the dynamics of capital flows over the last 18 months.
+Markus Eller complemented the global picture with the focus on the JVI region.
+The COVID-19 pandemic resulted in a dramatic sudden stop of capital flows to emerging market economies.
 A sharp and very abrupt reversal of capital flows put the currencies of these countries under pressure and distressed local financial markets in the first half of 2020.
-Once the acute phase of the sell-off was over, ultra-accommodative monetary policy in advanced economies created conditions for a gradual return of capital flows to emerging markets.
-Now that advanced economies are experiencing a strong recovery accompanied by rising inflationary pressures, monetary policy is likely to become less expansionary, posing new challenges for emerging markets.
+Once the acute phase of the sell-off was over, highly accommodative monetary policy in advanced economies created conditions for a gradual return of capital flows to emerging markets.
+Thanks to this relatively quick recovery in capital flows, for 2020 as a whole, total non-resident capital flows remained relatively stable.
+Portfolio flows, however, exhibited much higher volatility.